Quick search filter for DELL servers

 Disadvantages

-Half of the storage capacity goes to mirroring, so compared to larger RAID 5 or RAID 6 arrays, this is an expensive way to provide redundancy.
+Half of the storage capacity goes to mirroring, so compared to large RAID 5 or RAID 6 arrays, it is an expensive way to provide redundancy.

-These levels exist, but they are not shared (RAID 3 is essentially like RAID 5, but the parity data is always written to the same disk).
-This article describes only the general classification of RAID systems, and displays general information about the technology of combining drives.
+These levels exist, but they are not universal (RAID 3 is essentially similar to RAID 5, but the parity data is always written to the same drive).
+This article describes only a general classification of RAID systems, and provides general information about the technology of combining drives.

-All RAID levels except RAID 0 provide protection against a single drive failure.
-A RAID 6 system will continue to work even if 2 drives fail at the same time.
-To be completely safe, you still need to back up your data from the RAID system.
+All RAID levels except RAID 0 provide protection against a single disk failure.
+RAID 6 will continue to operate even if 2 disks fail simultaneously.
+For complete safety, you should still back up your RAID data.

-This backup will come in handy if all drives fail at the same time due to a power spike.
+This backup will come in handy if all the disks fail simultaneously due to a power surge.

 This is protection against theft of the storage system.

-Backups can be stored outside the server room or data center, in another location.
-This can come in handy in the event of an emergency, large-scale system failure, fire, etc.
+Backups can be stored outside the server room or data center, in a different location.
+This can be useful in the event of an emergency, a large-scale system failure, a fire, etc.

-The most important reason for backing up multiple generations of data is user error.
-If someone accidentally deletes some important data and it goes unnoticed for hours, days or weeks, a good set of backups ensures that you can still save those files.
+The most important reason to back up data for generations is user error.
+If someone accidentally deletes some important data and it goes unnoticed for hours, days, or weeks, a good set of backups ensures that you can still save those files.

 How can we help?

-The Server Solutions company sells Dell PowerEdge R760 and Dell PowerEdge R760xs servers throughout Ukraine, among our customers are small, medium and large businesses.
-If you or your company needs advice and the purchase of high-quality server equipment, then you should contact us.
+Server Solutions sells Dell PowerEdge R760 and Dell PowerEdge R760xs servers throughout Ukraine, our clients include small, medium and large businesses.
+If you or your company needs advice and the purchase of quality server equipment, then you should contact us.

 Leave a comment